The state of constant and continuous change is the determining

 What seems solid becomes unstable.

-I strive to captivate the viewer's attention by showing elements that they may already find familiar.
-Whether it's a majestic classical figure, a thought-provoking poem, or even a symbolic flag, each subject I choose holds a significance for me as it represents a powerful idea or ideal that resonates deeply within.
-By often employing an (art) historical lens, I am able to delve into the intriguing realm of shifting meanings and its intriguing relevance in the context of today's ever-evolving world.
+Judy Walsh’s artwork reflects a dedication to authentic and thoughtful artistic expression.
+It highlights the importance of subtlety and clarity in conveying messages through visual art, ensuring that each piece resonates without overwhelming the viewer.
+The approach aligns with a professional and composed style, aiming to prioritise genuine connection over sensationalism. “ I strive to captivate the viewer's attention by showing elements that they may already find familiar.
+Whether it's a classical figure, a thought-provoking poem, or even a symbolic flag.
+“Each subject I choose holds a significance as it represents a powerful idea or ideal that resonates deeply within.
+By often employing an (art) historical lens, I am able to delve into the intriguing realm of shifting meanings and its relevance in the context of today's ever-evolving world.”

 BIO Notes

-Following her studies, Judy Walsh worked as a designer in London and Lancashire specialising in packaging graphics, latterly working as a freelance
+After her studies, she worked as a designer in London and Lancashire, focusing on packaging graphics, and later freelanced in southern England.